-Any type of internet content can be optimized for search engines, including pages, images, videos, social profiles, directory listings, etc. Content can be optimized for local search (e.g., neighborhood, city), national search, and international search.
+Any internet content can be optimized for search engines, including pages, images, videos, social profiles, directory listings, etc. Content can be optimized for local search (e.g., neighborhood, city), national, and international searches.

-For businesses, SEO involves the process of optimizing the company’s complete digital footprint, resulting in people visiting their web pages, social profiles, business pages, directory listings, and their physical business locations (stores), resulting in increased sales.
+For businesses, SEO involves optimizing the company’s digital footprint, resulting in people visiting their web pages, social profiles, business pages, directory listings, and physical business locations (stores), increasing sales.